janikvonrotz/taskfile.build/README.md

 ## Specification

-The specification is a short guide to setting up a task file for a Python project.
+The specification is a short guide to set up a task file for a Python project.

 - Create a file `task` in your project.